nosdav/server/README.md

     -p or --port: The port on which the server should listen.
 Default: 3118 -r or --root: The root directory for file storage.
 Default: 'data' -s or --https: A flag to enable HTTPS.
 Default: true (HTTPS) -m or --mode: singleuser or multiuser.
-Default:multiuser
+Default: multiuser -o or --owner: pubkey of owner in singleuser mode

 The server will listen for incoming requests at https://localhost:3118 if port is not set